oncogenetics/LocusExplorer/README.md

 #### 1. Using *runGitHub()* within RStudio

-Open RStudio recommended, copy the following code into the console and hit Return:
+Open RStudio recommended (start a new R session) copy the following code into the console and hit Return:
 ```R
 library(shiny)
 runGitHub("LocusExplorer", "oncogenetics")
 ```

 #### 2. Using *Download as Zip*
 Click on *Download as ZIP* button, this will download the repisotory locally as a zip file *LocusExplorer-master.zip*.
 Unzip the folder.
-Open *ui.R* file in RStudio and click on *Run App* button at top right corner.
+Open *ui.R* file in RStudio (start a new R session) and click on *Run App* button at top right corner.

 ### Cite Locus Explorer